knudvaneeden/integrator/README.md

 ## Demo
 You can try the integrator for yourself [here](http://milessteele.com:5000).

+Note: This online option created by Miles Steele earlier is currently not working anymore.

 ## Getting Your Hands Dirty

 After playing with the integrator, you might